DSRCorporation/ssi-medical-prescriptions-demo/README.md

     ```
 2. Run mock server container
     ```
-    make run-server-docker
+    make run-mock-server
     ```

-- Mock server will be running under http://localhost:8989
+    - Mock server api will be available at http://localhost:8989
+    - Openapi will be available at http://localhost:8889

+3. Stop mock server
+    ```bash
+    make stop-mock-server
+    ```